Understanding Disability Benefits for The Blind

-Blind individuals must manage certain daily difficulties.
-Without the ability to properly see, blind persons may struggle with very basic activities.
+- Blind individuals encounter certain daily difficulties that most of us cannot imagine.
+Without the ability to properly see, blind people may struggle with very basic activities.
 Fortunately, there is hope.
 The Social Security Administration (SSA) provides a number of accommodations for persons who are blind.
 An applicant who is blind may be eligible for certain assistance from the SSA.

 Meeting SSA Blindness Criteria